fabern/LWFBrook90.jl/docs/src/user-guide.md

 mdtable(example_meteoveg_to_print , latex=false)  # hide
 ```

+If meteoveg.csv does not contain columns for DENSEF, HEIGHT, LAI, SAI, the parametrization
+of these should be provided to the function `loadSPAC()`.

 `meteoiso.csv`: contains time dependent isotopic signatures of precipiation.
 (Note that the `dates` contain the end dates of the collection interval of cumulative